 This comfortable shoe is considered one of the best running shoes for lower leg pain.
 It is marked by the excellent arch support it provides, making it a good choice for patients who suffer from overpronation, tight calves, shin splints, and calf pain.

 The shoe excels at providing the feet with ample cushioning and dynamic support by its blown rubber.
-The shoe is equipped with a crash pad to attenuate shocks and make running devoid of pain.
+The shoe has a crash pad to attenuate shocks and make running devoid of pain.
 Its responsive fit marks the forefoot section as it molds into the exact shape of the feet to prevent rolling or wobbling.
 The shoe is designed to cater to everyday runners.
 A wide range of runners indicated that the shoe’s vibrant colors and designs render an eye-catchy look.

 ASICS Women’s GEL Kayano 25 Running Shoes